 Maryland, HB 528 and SB 420 Would require research facilities which use dogs or cats for scientific purposes to take reasonable steps to provide for the adoption of the animals no longer needed by offering them to animal rescue organizations.

-Hearing scheduled before Senate Education, Health and Environmental Affairs Committee, 2/14/17
+Hearing held before Senate Education, Health and Environmental Affairs Committee, 2/14/17

-Massachusetts, SD 936 Would require research institutions and product testing facilities to offer cats and dogs used in research to an animal shelter or rescue organization for adoption if the animal is deemed appropriate for adoption.
+Massachusetts, S 489/and H 2454 Would require research institutions and product testing facilities to offer cats and dogs used in research to an animal shelter or rescue organization for adoption if the animal is deemed appropriate for adoption.